Dates & Times:

 - Develop workable and useful questions for focus group studies

 - Identify several strategies for analyzing focus group results

 About the Instructor

 Richard A. Krueger, PhD, is a University of Minnesota professor emeritus.
-He taught qualitative research methods and program evaluation and served as the evaluation leader for the University of Minnesota Extension Service for over twenty years.
-Although trained as a quantitative researcher, Dr. Krueger teaches courses and workshops on focus group interviews throughout the United States and internationally.
+He taught qualitative research methods and program evaluation and served as the evaluation leader for the University of Minnesota Extension Service for more than 20 years.
+Although trained as a quantitative researcher, Krueger teaches courses and workshops on focus group interviews throughout the United States and internationally.

 Tentative Workshop Schedule

 |8:15 a.m.||Final Registration|